ambron60/shannon-entropy-calculator/README.md

 # Shannon's Entropy Calculator

+Shannon's entropy is a way to measure how much information is contained in a message.
+In this context, it tells us the average minimum number of bits needed to encode a string of symbols, based on how often each symbol appears.
+If a message uses many different symbols with similar frequencies, its entropy is higher, meaning it takes more bits to store or transmit.
+If the message repeats the same symbol often, its entropy is lower, and it can be compressed more efficiently.
+This calculation helps us understand how "random" or "predictable" a message is, and how much space is needed to represent it in digital form.

 Named after Boltzmann's Η-theorem, Shannon defined the entropy Η (Greek capital letter eta) of a discrete random variable X with possible values {x1, ..., xn} and probability mass function P(X) as:

 <a href="https://www.codecogs.com/eqnedit.php?latex={\displaystyle&space;\mathrm&space;{H}&space;(X)=\mathbb&space;{E}&space;[\mathrm&space;{I}&space;(X)]=\mathbb&space;{E}&space;[-\ln(\mathrm&space;{P}&space;(X))].}" target="_blank"><img src="https://latex.codecogs.com/gif.latex?{\displaystyle&space;\mathrm&space;{H}&space;(X)=\mathbb&space;{E}&space;[\mathrm&space;{I}&space;(X)]=\mathbb&space;{E}&space;[-\ln(\mathrm&space;{P}&space;(X))].}" title="{\displaystyle \mathrm {H} (X)=\mathbb {E} [\mathrm {I} (X)]=\mathbb {E} [-\ln(\mathrm {P} (X))].}" /></a>